piotrjaromin/piotrjaromin/_posts/2017-09-03-event-loop-nodejs.md

 ---

 NodeJs is single thread process with event loop at its heart.
 Whenever async operation is made, its callback is stored on one of the event loop queues.
 Event loop constantly checks if those queues have callbacks in them and executes them.
 We can split them into a few groups, which are checked in order placed below:

 1. timers - for setTimeout() and setInterval callbacks
 2. I/O callbacks - most of callbacks is executed here (e.g TCP errors, system operations)
 3. idle, prepare - internal usage
-5. poll - retrvies I/O events
+4. poll - retrieves I/O events
-6. check - for setImmediate callbacks
+5. check - for setImmediate callbacks
-7. close callbacks - close events, e.g for socket.destroy()
+6. close callbacks - close events, e.g for socket.destroy()

 Each of these queues is FIFO (first in, first out), it means that oldest elements are being executed first.
 In every event loop iteration each queue is checked, event loop will move on if queue is empty or when some hardcoded limit is reached (to prevent event loop starvation and hanging in one phase).